 Out of School Time Learning

-NACA provides a free, quality enrichment program to students in the after-school hours from 3:40-5:00pm (5:30pm daylight savings) on a trimester basis.
+NACA provides a free, quality enrichment program to students in the before and after-school hours on a trimester basis.
 Students have an opportunity to choose from small group clubs, large group activities and field trips.